Norsk Energi took part in OECD’s Green Growth Study on Kazakhstan

 Norsk Energi took part in a policy study on the adoption of BAT and reforming environmental taxes to reduce air pollution in Kazakhstan.
 The study was recently published by Organisation for Economic Co-operation and Development (OECD).

-There is significant evidence that economic growth of Kazakhstan in recent years led to significant air pollution.
 The Government of Kazakhstan has asked OECD to advise on reforming its system of environmental payments, so that it encourages wider adoption of best available techniques (BAT) and the Polluter-Pays-Principle (PPP).
 Norsk Energi’s Sergei Faschevsky took part in this work as an international expert.

 Drawing from air pollution regulations and environmentally related taxes in Norway and other OECD countries, Sergei put together the most recent thinking on possible directions for reforming system of environmental payments (taxes, penalties and damages) in Kazakhstan in line with the benchmark OECD approach.
 Furthermore, Sergei offered some suggestions on how to promote BAT and incorporate some elements of the EU’s Industrial Emissions Directive (IED) and Environmental Liability Directive (ELD) to reduce air pollution.